jonathonw/moc-sim/README.md

         </outputs>

  *  Processes:
-    The outputs follow the same convention as the inputs, with the exception that they cannot have strings (initial values).
-An example of two outputs loaded within the global outputs:
+    The processes are generated similarly to the inputs and outputs, with the exception that they have many more fields within each process.
+    If a process is directly from a Model of Computation (MoC), then it has as its first two fields `<MoC>` and `<Type>`.  `<MoC>` accepts as valid text:
+    Untimed, Timed, and Synchronous (for each type of MoC).  `<Type>` accepts as valid processes, all the processes listed in [Supported Processes][Supported-Processes].

         <processes>
             <process1>